MPS VII (Sly syndrome)

 How is the disease inherited?

-We all have genes inherited from our parents which control whether we are tall, short, fair, etc. Some genes we inherit are “recessive,” that is to say we carry the gene but it does not have any effect on our development.
 MPS VII is caused by a recessive gene.
-If the adult carrying the abnormal gene marries another carrier there will be a one in four chance with every pregnancy that the child will inherit the defective gene from each parent and will be affected with the disease.
+There is a one in four chance with every pregnancy that the child will inherit the defective gene from each carrier parent and will be affected with the disease.
 There is a two in three chance that unaffected brothers and sisters of Sly patients will be carriers.
-They can be reassured, however, that as the disease is so rare, the chance of marrying another carrier is very slight provided they do not marry a cousin or other close family member.

 Is there a cure?

-At present there is no cure for any of the mucopolysaccharide diseases.
+There is no cure for MPS VII, and there are no current approved treatments.
 There has been little or no experience with bone marrow transplantation or with enzyme replacement therapy in individuals with MPS VII.
-Studies in animal models of this disease, however,suggest that both bone marrow transplantation and enzyme replacement therapy may be effective forms of therapy for problems affecting the body.
+Studies in animal models of this disease, however, suggest that both bone marrow transplantation and enzyme replacement therapy may be effective forms of therapy for problems affecting the body.